 The parasite can cause extreme swelling in the arms, legs, or genitalia.
 Hardening of the skin, known as elephantiasis, may also occur.
 A drug known as DEC can kill the infection and the parasites that cause it when used for its full 12-day regimen.

-Since the types of mosquitoes that transmit lymphatic filariasis are numerous, it's important to protect yourself if you're traveling to an infected area.
-If you're outside between dawn and dusk, Leahy suggests using a "mosquito net that has been treated with insecticide will shield you from bites, especially at dusk, when mosquitoes are most active."
-This disease is yet another reason to know all the ways you can avoid mosquito bites.
+Since the types of mosquitoes that transmit lymphatic filariasis are numerous, it’s important to protect yourself if you’re traveling to an infected area.
+If you’re outside between dawn and dusk, Leahy suggests using a “mosquito net that has been treated with insecticide will shield you from bites, especially at dusk, when mosquitoes are most active.”
+(Check out these 8 trusted mosquito-repelling products you’ll actually want to use.)

 Japanese encephalitis is transmitted to humans through Culex mosquitoes in Asia and the Western Pacific.
 An infection can cause fever, headache, and vomiting, and very rare cases lead to neurological symptoms and seizures.